 - Difficulty Speaking

 Tongue pain also can happen if when speaking, it comes into contact with different parts of the inner cheeks and gum tissue.
-When pain affects that area of the tongue that touches those areas, it can make delivering a clear sound, hard.
-Alabama Teeth Whitening Dentist Fairhope
+When pain affects the area of the tongue that touches those areas, it can make delivering a clear sound, hard.
+Teeth Whitening Dentist in Fairhope.